Posts by Georgie Coote

 If you’re a woman navigating ADHD, you may have wondered whether therapy or ADHD coaching is the right fit for you.
 Both can be incredibly valuable, but they serve different purposes.
 Understanding the differences can help you make the best choice for your needs.
 What You’ll Learn in This Blog The key differences between ADHD…

-Read MoreThe Mental Load and ADHD: Why Women Feel Overwhelmed
+Read MoreADHD and the Mental Load: Why Many Women Feel Overwhelmed (and What Helps)

 If you often feel like you’re carrying the weight of the world, remembering appointments, managing household tasks, caring for family, staying on top of work deadlines, you’re not alone.
 This invisible burden is called the mental load, and for women with ADHD, it can be especially overwhelming.
 What Is the Mental Load?
 The mental load…